 But why do so many labyrinths in the north have the name Troy?

 First, it should be mentioned that many labyrinths were named after destroyed cities, such as Jericho, Jerusalem, Babylon, Lisbon or Troy.
 All of these places were besieged and conquered or otherwise destroyed.

-This is quite interesting in itself, however, in the Homeric legends of the city of Troy, one should also remember the story of ”Helen of Troy”, who was to be found inside and then taken from the fortress.
+This is quite interesting in itself, however, in the Homeric legends of the city of Troy, one should also remember the story of ”Helen of Troy”.
+Helen of Troy was to be found inside and then taken from the fortress.
 The Nordic examples of the so-called ”jungfrudans” (Maiden’s Dance) labyrinths can be seen as a parallel to this story.
-According to the Nordic labyrinth legend, a maiden is placed in the centre of the Trojaborg labyrinth, and then it was the young man’s task to enter the labyrinth and rescue her.
+According to the Nordic labyrinth legend, a maiden is placed in the centre of the Trojaborg labyrinth.
+It was then the young man’s task to enter the labyrinth and rescue her.

-A different and probably better explanation is that the word “Troja” might derive from the old Norse word ”at vende / at dreje” and thus refer to the many turns in the labyrinthine pattern.
+A different and probably better explanation is that the word “Troja” might derive from the old Norse word ”at vende / at dreje”.
+It thus refers to the many turns in the labyrinthine pattern.